ComScore

 13. Greyhound

 Greyhounds are unique dogs with independent mindsets, especially if raised to race.
 Though much lighter than other breeds on our list due to their trim frames, these dogs are tall athletes who love to run.
-Though they can be a bit aloof when it comes to following commands, they’re incredibly sweet animals who can adapt to their families’ routines.
+They can be a bit aloof when it comes to following commands, but they’re incredibly sweet animals who can adapt to their families’ routines.
 Greyhounds also come in just about any color you can imagine.
+The American Kennel Club says training can be frustrating if you ignore your Greyhound’s independent side.
+Keeping training sessions positive and short will yield the best results.

 big dog breeds irish wolfhound